zephyrproject-rtos/zephyr/boards/arm/cc3220sf_launchxl/doc/cc3220sf_launchxl.rst

 Programming and Debugging
 *************************

-TI offically supports development on the CC3220SF using the TI `CC3220 SDK`_ on Windows using TI tools: Code Composer Studio for debugging and `UniFlash`_ for flashing.
+TI officially supports development on the CC3220SF using the TI `CC3220 SDK`_ on Windows and Linux using TI tools: Code Composer Studio for debugging and `UniFlash`_ for flashing.

 For Windows developers, see the `CC3220 Getting Started Guide`_ for instructions on installation of tools, and how to flash the board using UniFlash.

-The following instructions are geared towards Linux developers.
+The following instructions are geared towards Linux developers who prefer command line tools to an IDE.

 Flashing
 ========